DataDog/integrations-core/cilium/README.md

                     - --prometheus-serve-addr=:9090

         ```
-2. In order to collect `cilium-operator` metrics, the Prometheus metrics must be enabled by adding `- --enable-metrics` to the args section of the Cilium DaemonSet config.
+2. In order to collect `cilium-operator` metrics, the Prometheus metrics must be enabled by adding `- --enable-metrics` to the args section of the Cilium deployment config.
+    * The operator metrics are enabled if Cilium is deployed with the `global.prometheus.enabled=true` Helm value set.

 ### Configuration